 To teach your Australian Shepherd to heel, start with them on a leash and walk beside them while holding a treat close to your leg.
 Say “heel” and encourage your dog to walk beside you.
 If they pull or lunge, stop walking and wait for them to calm down.

 Reward them with the treat and praise once they’re walking calmly beside you.
 Variations of the heel command include teaching your dog to walk on your right side instead of your left or to turn around and walk in the opposite direction.

 2. Down Command

-The down command teaches your Australian Shepherd to lie down on command, which is helpful in many situations where you need to calm your dog down or keep them still.
+The down command teaches your Australian Shepherd to lie down on command, which is helpful in many situations where you need to calm your dog down or keep it still.
 To teach this command, start with your dog in a sitting position and hold a treat in your hand while moving it toward the ground.

 As your dog follows the treat, their body should naturally lower into a down position.
 Say “down” and reward them with the treat.
 Repeat this several times until they associate the command with the action.
 Variations of the down command include asking your dog to stay in the down position until you release them or to move forward while staying in the down position.